-FRANCISCO NOYA is the Music Director & Conductor of the Boston Civic Symphony, Music Director of the New Philharmonia in Newton, MA and Resident Conductor of the Rhode Island Philharmonic Orchestra.
+FRANCISCO NOYA is the Music Director & Conductor of the New Philharmonia in Newton, Music Director and Conductor of the Boston Civic Symphony, and Resident Conductor of the Rhode Island Philharmonic Orchestra.

 An interpreter and educator with broad musical interests, and the knowledge and temperament to explore them, Mr. Noya is on the conducting faculty at the Berklee College of Music.
 From 2008 to 2017, he was the Artistic Director of the Berklee Contemporary Symphony Orchestra.
 In that capacity, Mr. Noya led the orchestra through a repertoire that not only included masterworks from the standard symphonic repertoire but also explored the potential in collaborations involving deejays, cutting-edge technology and the symphony orchestra.